ngs-lang/ngs/readme.md

 The problem of using general purpose programming languages (Python, Ruby, Perl, Go) is not so obvious.
 Domain-specific language makes your life much easier when solving the tasks that the language was built for.
 Of course you can write to a file in any language but probably not as easy as `echo something >my_file`.
 You can run a program but it's probably won't be a simple `ls`.
 The scripts that I've seen (and written in Python and Ruby) look too verbose and show unnecessary effort.
 Such scripts do not look an optimal solution (at the very least).

+From George Nachman, creator of [iTerm2](https://www.iterm2.com/):
+> Neat!
+This is totally the project I would do if I had unlimited free time :) I've wished for something like this for a long time.
+I think there's a lot of room for improvement over a basic TTY, and you've nailed some of the important things

 # Vision

 * Create a language that will be domain-specific for system tasks.